projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 #.
 Set CR4.SMEP bit.
 In the entire lifecycle of the hypervisor, this bit
    value always remains one.

-As an alternative, NX feature can also be used for this purpose by setting the corresponding NX (non-execution) bit for all the guest memory mapping in host CR3 paging tables.
+As an alternative, NX feature is used for this purpose by setting the corresponding NX (non-execution) bit for all the guest memory mapping in host CR3 paging tables.

 Since hypervisor code never runs in Ring 3 mode, either of these two solutions works very well.
-As the NX bit is also used by the hypervisor to disable execution of its own data (by policies mentioned previously), the latter solution should be easier to implement.
-Since enabling CR0.SMEP bit is simple and does no harm to the system, it is recommended that both solutions should be enabled in the ACRN hypervisor.
+Both solutions are enabled in the ACRN hypervisor.

 Guest Memory Access Prevention
 ++++++++++++++++++++++++++++++